Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface: The Channel Oracle Module

-We start by interpreting the \gls{dl} channel response in \eqref{eq:system-model:dl-channel-gain} as a signal that continuously varies over time, $t$, due to wireless transmission, and over the reflected-angular space, $\theta\DL_r$, or simply space.
-Accordingly, we rewrite \eqref{eq:system-model:dl-channel-gain} as:

-which is a complex-valued, multidimensional signal continuous over time $t\in(-\infty,+\infty)$ and space $\theta\DL_r(t)\in[0,{\pi}/{2}]$.
-For convenience, we remove the time domain by making the following argument.
-Because of \gls{tdma}, let us assume that the time domain can be discretized over infinitely many time slots.
-Consider that $\theta\DL_r$ can only change once in each time slot, that is, we can only switch a single configuration per slot.
-Therefore, for the sake of the analysis, the time domain can be folded onto the space domain, while ensuring continuity of the latter.
-Thus, the signal can be expressed as:
+Without loss of generality, consider a \gls{ue} $k$ with $k\in\mathcal{K}$.
+Its \gls{dl} channel coefficient in \eqref{eq:system-model:dl-channel-gain} can be interpreted as a complex-valued, multidimensional signal continuously varying over time, $t\in(-\infty,+\infty)$, due to wireless transmission, and over the reflected angular space, $\theta\DL_r(t)\in[0,{\pi}/{2}]$, or simply space.
+Accordingly, we rewrite \eqref{eq:system-model:dl-channel-gain} as:~ $\zeta_{k}\DL(t,\theta\DL_r)={\sqrt{\beta_{k}\DL(t)}}{e^{j \omega \psi_{k}(t)}}{\mathrm{A}_{k}(t,\theta\DL_r(t))}$.
+For convenience, we abstract away the time domain by using Assumption \ref{assu:slotted-config}, which states that configurations -- consequently, reflection angles -- can only change once per slot.
+Thus, if the time domain can be discretized over infinitely many slots, the time domain can be folded onto the space domain without losing continuity.
+For the sake of the analysis, the signal can then be expressed as: